Experience the international from home

 You’ve selected what you want to study?
 Now you can register by following these steps.

-Fill in the Online application form and submit a motivation letter (max.
+Fill in the Online application form including a motivation letter (max.
 1 page) explaining why you are interested in taking the course and what you expect to learn it.

 Deadlines vary per University- Please check for the course you wish to take!!